Berkaroad/Counter.Net/README.md

-# Counter.Net
+# DCounter.Net
-Just counter.
-You can init, get, increase, decrease.
+Distribute Counter.
+You can init, get, increase, decrease by key.